 Wearing dark blue sweats and a hat pushed to the side, T.I. stood in the middle of a large circle of folding chairs and broached a sensitive topic: an incident last month in which a gun discharged in a Cole classroom.
 The 13-year-old boy accused of bringing the pistol to school is in juvenile hall on numerous weapons charges and on charges in two unrelated robbery cases.

 "That's horrible that any of you feel you need a gun in order to come to school," the rapper told the boy's former classmates.
-Last year, just hours before the BET Hip Hop Awards, T.I. was arrested in Atlanta on a number of federal weapons charges, including the possession of unregistered machine guns and the possession of firearms by
+Last year, just hours before the BET Hip Hop Awards, T.I. was arrested in Atlanta on a number of federal weapons charges, including the possession of unregistered machine guns and the possession of firearms by a felon.
+On Tuesday, he told students he had been arrested 32 times and was lucky to be alive.

 When T.I. invited questions from the audience, a teacher at juvenile hall asked if the rapper had a message for the incarcerated 13-year-old former Cole student.
 "Tell him it's never too late to learn from his mistakes," T.I. said.
 "What's important is how he's going to position himself to move forward."